 Yomi could be considered one to Tomo, though Tomo isn't quite as loopy as Osaka and Yomi is just as likely to let Tomo get herself into trouble as she is to hold her back.

-In GA Geijutsuka Art Design Class Mizubuchi is this to the art club president; Awara.
+In GA Geijutsuka Art Design Class Mizubuchi is this to the art club president Awara.
 She even lampshaded it once, noting that she has a friend who she always needs to take care of.

 A much more serious version shows up in Berserk with main female lead Casca.
-The horrific events of the Eclipse left her mute, amnesic, and the mentality of a small child, and she has to be watched at all times to prevent her from wandering off and/or getting into trouble.
+The horrific events of the Eclipse left her mute, amnesiac, and with the mentality of a small child, and she has to be watched at all times to prevent her from wandering off and/or getting into trouble.
 Farnese is currently her primary caretaker.

 In Hayate the Combat Butler Sharna Alamgir was, according to the mangaka, created to play the Straight Man to Fumi Hibino's goofball character and basically exists to provide snappy comebacks.
 It must be a bit hard for her, since she is a foreign exchange student herself.